hughdtt/poke-profiles/README.md

 ## 🧐 Live deployment <a name = "live_deployment"></a>
 You can play with it here: https://hughdtt.github.io/poke-profiles/

-Disclaimer: App is best experienced on a desktop, but mobile version is ine too.
+**Disclaimer**: App is best experienced on a desktop, but mobile version is ine too.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development purposes.